matbo87/snes9x_3ds/readme.md

 # IMPORTANT!
+This fork was actually not planned to go public.
+My C/C++ skills were almost not existent when I started.
+I also had to build it with devkitARM_r45 and citrulib 1.0.0 (pretty outdated, feel free to make it work with newer versions ;)).
+Therefore consider this version as an **unofficial build**.
-This unofficial build was inspired by ramzinouris fork (https://github.com/ramzinouri/snes9x_3ds) and Asdolos snes9x forwarder (https://github.com/Asdolo/snes9x_3ds_forwarder).
+I got inspired by ramzinouris fork (https://github.com/ramzinouri/snes9x_3ds) and Asdolos snes9x forwarder (https://github.com/Asdolo/snes9x_3ds_forwarder) regarding custom border and bottom image.

 For the official bubble2k16 version go to: https://github.com/bubble2k16/snes9x_3ds/releases

 You can now swap your game screen.
 Custom border and second screen image for each game is also supported.
-There are also more hot keys available like Switch Controllers or Quick Save/Load.
-For more see [Change History](#change-history).
+There are more hot keys available like Switch Controllers or Quick Save/Load.
+For all new features see [Change History](#change-history).

 I haven't noticed any performance issues but it may run worse on your old 3ds, so use it at your own risk.